UjjwalKarkeyy/Two_Months_ML_Journey/README.md

 ## How to Use This Repository
 - Explore project notebooks for detailed EDA, code, and results.
 - Check READMEs in each project folder for insights and Nepal-specific applications.
-- Feel free to fork or suggest improvements—I’m always learning!
+- Feel free to fork or suggest improvements, I’m always learning!

 ---